the-red-feather/thesis/P4/presentation/presentation.md

       - or converting a raster dataset into a vectorized dataset,
     - can be regarded as geocomputation. -->

-- **GIS SOFTWARE NORMALLY COMES IN ONE OF TWO FORMS**: Applications, and Libraries [REF: Elliott, 2007]
+- **ALL SOFTWARE NORMALLY COMES IN ONE OF TWO FORMS**: Applications, and Libraries [REF: Elliott, 2007]
   <!-- - ( This dichotomy is so obvious that we seldom question it, but bear with me ) -->
   Both have different intensions and strengths Software libraries are tailored to programmers, and generally offer rich functionality which the programmer can use to compose new software.